Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Background and Preliminaries

 An edge $e \in W$ is called a \textbf{ceiling edge} if it has no index-successor edge in the walk $W$.

-An edge $(u, v)$ is called a \textbf{floor edge} if it has no index-predecessor edge in the walk $W$. \end{definition}
+An edge $e \in W$ is called a \textbf{floor edge} if it has no index-predecessor edge in the walk $W$. \end{definition}

-\begin{remark}[Floor EdgeCondition] It was shown in \cite{lee2025PNP} that an edge is a floor edge if and only if the tier of the terminal vertex is $0$.
+\begin{remark}[Floor Edge Condition] It was shown in \cite{lee2025PNP} that an edge $e=(u,v)$ is a floor edge if and only if $\tier(v)=0$.
 We will use this fact throughout the paper without further proof. \end{remark}

-\begin{definition}[Ceiling-Adjacent Edge] Let $e = (v, w)$ be an edge in a computation graph $G$, and let $E_f$ be a distinguished set of edges.
-Another edge $f = (u, v')$ is said to be \emph{ceiling-adjacent} to $e$ toward $E_f$ if one of the following conditions holds: \begin{itemize} \item $f$ is adjacent to $e$ and satisfies $ (f) = (e) - \dir(e)$;